Substance Abuse Treatment Options

 There are standard therapies that are proven to work such as; cognitive behavioral therapy, group therapy, individual counseling sessions, working with a psychologists for any dual diagnosis clients, and even going to the gym for physical fitness.
 Treatment for substance use disordertypically lasts 30 days.

 Patients have the chance to learn strategies for coping with past trauma, and how to deal with emotions that can lead people to substance use disorder such as; stress, depression, anxiety and anger.
 Patients will also have the chance to meet other people in your shoes, which helps many addicts with accepting their addiction.

 These are just some recovery tools offered that can keep you sober for a lifetime if you truly desire a new way of life.

 Aftercare is a vital part of the recovery process.
 Some substance use disorder treatment programs do not care about patients enough to follow through with aftercare.
 We believe in seeing our patients through the whole process.

 We put our patients in the best position to stay sober by offering them local resources to help them in their recovery process after rehab.
 Support groups like Alcoholics Anonymous or Narcotics Anonymous meet regularly so people who are in recovery can discuss life and what is working for them to stay sober.

 Support group meetings besides AA or NA can also be held in churches where people use their faith to discuss their recovery.

 Other options for aftercare are setting clients up with a counselor or psych doctor to meet with after they leave.
-Most importantly there is typically an outpatient substance abuse program that addicts can attend after rehab.
+Most importantly there is typically an outpatient substance use disorder program that addicts can attend after rehab.

-These programs are ran by substance abuse counselors and meet daily but the patients are able to go home at night.
-Outpatient substance abuse programs help addicts transition into being productive members of society.
+These programs are ran by substance use disorder counselors and meet daily but the patients are able to go home at night.
+Outpatient substance use disorder programs help addicts transition into being productive members of society.